elysium71/numerology-analysis-system/documents/GordonLam_90032061_ISEReport.md

 ### **is_valid_date()**
 - **Description**: it will check the date of birth with the format DD-MM-YYYY is it a valid date with the built in function datetime.
 - **Inputs**: A string in the format `DD-MM-YYYY`.
-- **Outputs**: Boolen, True if the date is valid, false if it's not.
+- **Outputs**: Boolen, True if the date is valid.
+- **Edge Case**: It will return False if the data is not valid.

 ### **calculate_lucky_number()**
 - **Description**: it will calculate the lucky number for a given birthday.
+A built in python library function (datetime) is used to validate the input date.
 - **Inputs**: A string in the format `DD-MM-YYYY`.
 - **Outputs**: Returns a integer, the lucky number
+- **Edge Case**: It raises a ValueError with a message if the provied date is invalid.

 ### **determine_lucky_animal()**
 - **Description**: Determine the lucky animal bvased on the lucky number
 - **Inputs**: An integer, the lucky number
 - **Outputs**: A string, the lucky animal.
+- **Edge Case**: It returns "Unknown" if the number is outside the lucky number (anyhting else than 1-9, 11, 22 and 33).

 ### **is_master_number()**
 - **Description**: Check if a lucky number is a master number or no.
 - **Inputs**: An integer, the lucky number
 - **Outputs**: boolen, True if it's a master number, false if it's not.
+- **Edge Case**: It returns False if the number is not a master number.

 ### **find_generation()**
 - **Description**: Determine the generation of person based on their birth year.
 - **Inputs**: A string in the format `DD-MM-YYYY`.
 - **Outputs**: A string, the generation name.
+- **Edge Case**: It raises a ValueError if the birthdata is invalid.
+It return "Unknown Generation" if the year is not found in the range.

 ### **compare_birthdays()**
 - **Description**: Compares two birthdays to check if their lucky numbers and animals are the same.
 - **Inputs**: Two strings in the format `DD-MM-YYYY`.
 - **Outputs**: String, the comparison result.
+- **Edge Case**: It raises a ValueError if the birthdays is invalid.

 ### Design Decisions
-The modular design ensures reusability, readability, and easier testing.
-Each function has their own clear purpose, and each input/output handing is consistent across all part.
-Assumeing that the input are in the DD-MM-YYYY format, and between 1901 to 2025 (for the find_generation() funcation only).
+Modular Design: The modular design ensures reusability, readability, and easier testing.

+Consistency: Each function has their own clear purpose, and each input/output handing is consistent across all part.

+Input Assumptions: Assumeing that the input are in the DD-MM-YYYY format, and between 1901 to 2025 (for the find_generation() funcation only).

+Edge Case Handling: The code include error handling if there are invalid input, such as incorrect date formats or out of range values and return a error messages or false to user.

 ---